sosiristseng/blog-hugo-codeit/source/_posts/julia/modules.md

 using .Mod2
 ```

-- Best when the submodules are used exclusively in this project.
+- Best when the submodules are used exclusively for this project.
-- You need to run `include` again should the code in Mod changes.
+- `include` and `using` lines are needed to be executed again when the code in Modx changes.
 - Use [relative module path](https://stackoverflow.com/questions/54410557/submodule-intra-dependencies-in-julia) when `Mod2` also requires `Mod1`.
-- May be used recursively with many `include()` calls and `replace module` warnings.
+- There might be recursive `include()` calls and `replace module` warnings.

 ## `dev --local pkg...`

 [Julia docs | Pkg | dev](https://docs.julialang.org/en/v1/stdlib/Pkg/)

-In the Julia REPL
+Add local packages and track the file changes in the Julia REPL

 ```julia-repl
 julia> ]
 pkg> activate .
 pkg> dev --local Mod1 Mod2
 ```

-The Julia code counterpart
+Or by the Julia script counterpart

 ```julia
 import Pkg